MoniMurray/bookworms-et-al/README.md

 - Log in to GitHub and locate the repository Bookworms et al
 - At the top of the Repository (not the top of the page) just above the "Settings" Button on the menu, locate and click the "Fork" Button.

 You should now have a copy of the original repository in your GitHub account.
+To deploy your forked project following customisation, follow the steps above.

 ### How to Clone this Project